Kang Ji-hwan: 2013–2015: Success roles

 In 2013, Kang starred in Incarnation of Money, in the role of a prosecutor with ties to a loan shark.
 Then in 2014's Big Man, he played a "good-for-nothing" orphan who is tricked into thinking that he is the long-lost eldest son of a wealthy tycoon's family, when they only want to harvest his heart for a transplant.

 Kang and Yoon Jin-seo shot the gangster love story Heartbreak Hotel in Los Angeles and Las Vegas, and the indie was released in 2015.
 He was next cast in the Korean-Chinese romantic comedy A-lister Fall from the Sky, about a scandal-ridden Hallyu star who goes to China and encounters his biggest fan (played by Jiang Yuan).

 2016–2017: Other films and later popularity

 Kang reunited with Hong Gil-dong and Runaway Cop co-star Sung Yu-ri in revenge melodrama Monster, which aired in 2016.
 In 2018, Kang starred in his first cable drama Children of a Lesser God, playing a genius detective.
 The same year, he starred in the workplace comedy Feel Good to Die.

-2018–2020: Focus on roles and other works
+2018–2020: Focus on roles and retirement

 In 2019, Kang starred in the series Joseon Survival Period, but due to sexual assault allegations against him, he was replaced by Seo Ji-seok from episode 11 onward.